 The procedure for this proposed method is summarized in [fig. ref].
-The outlier fibers have some apparent features that they traverse looped pathways, too long pathways or isolated.
-The simple and commonly used method for removing outlier fibers is length-based filtering that too long length or too short length are regarded as outlier fibers.
-However, in some cases outlier fibers are not so long or short, then the simple criterion such as the deviation from the mean of lengths could not adequately remove the outlier fibers, but also removes correct fibers in error.
+The outlier fibers have some apparent features as they traverse looped pathways, too-long pathways, or isolated pathways.
+The simple and commonly used method for removing outlier fibers is length-based filtering.
+Too-long or too-short lengths are regarded as outlier fibers.
+However, in some cases, outlier fibers are not so long or short.
+Then, the simple criterion such as the deviation from the mean of lengths could not adequately remove the outlier fibers but also remove correct fibers in error.
 However, it is considered that outliers can be excluded with higher accuracy if combining a plurality of features and successfully defining the degree of dissociation.

 Then, we incorporate other fiber features in addition to fiber length.
-Fibers are characterized by the three-dimensional feature vector (length, mean-density, mean-curvature).
+Fibers are characterized by the three-dimensional feature vector (length, mean-density, mean-curvature),

 [EQ features]